bonndan/release-manager/README.md

 Configuration
 -------------

 All RMT configuration have to be done in the `composer.json`.
+You can optionally define a list of actions that will be executed and before or after the release of a new version and where you want to store the version (in a changelog file, as a VCS tag, etc…).
 The file is divided in 5 root elements:

 * `vcs`: The type of VCS you are using, can be `git`, `svn` or `none`
 * `prerequisites`: A list `[]` of prerequisites that must be matched before starting the release process